ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/custom-javascript-tutorial.md

 Since AMP aims to guarantee a fast, visually stable user experience, it won't let our JavaScript make unrestricted changes to the DOM at any time.
 Your JavaScript can make more changes if the size of the `<amp-script>` component can't change.
 It also allows more substantial changes after a user interaction.
 You can find details in [the reference documentation](../../../documentation/components/reference/amp-script.md).
 For this tutorial, it suffices to know that we've specified a `layout` type that isn't `container`, and we've used HTML attributes to lock down the component's size.
 This means that any DOM manipulations are restricted to a certain area of the page.

-If you're using the [AMP validator Chrome extension](https://chrome.google.com/webstore/detail/amp-validator/nmoffdblmcmgeicmolmhobpoocbbmknc) or checking your Console, you will now see an error message:
+If you're using the [AMP validator Chrome extension](https://chrome.google.com/webstore/detail/amp-validator/nmoffdblmcmgeicmolmhobpoocbbmknc) you will now see an error message:

 {{ image('/static/img/docs/tutorials/custom-javascript-tutorial/relative-url-error.png', 600, 177, layout='intrinsic', alt='Error about relative URL', align='center' ) }}

+[tip type="note"]
+If you don't have this extension, append `#development=1` to your URL, and AMP will output validation errors to your Console.
+[/tip]

 What does this mean?
 AMP components that specify a file require an absolute URL.
-This is necessary because our AMP document might be served from [an AMP cache](https://medium.com/@pbakaus/why-amp-caches-exist-cd7938da2456).
+This is necessary because our AMP document might be served from [an AMP cache](https://blog.amp.dev/2017/01/13/why-amp-caches-exist).
 When that happens, unless our site uses a [signed exchange](https://developers.google.com/web/updates/2018/11/signed-exchanges), our content will be served from a different domain.
 (To learn more about AMP caches and signed exchanges, [see here](../../../documentation/guides-and-tutorials/optimize-and-measure/signed-exchange.md).)
-Using an absolute URL like `http://localhost/js/script.js` would fix this.
+Using an absolute URL like `http://localhost/js/validate.js` would fix this.
 But AMP also requires the use of [HTTPS](https://developers.google.com/web/fundamentals/security/encrypt-in-transit/why-https).
 So we would still get a validation error, and setting up SSL on our local webserver is outside the scope of this tutorial.
 If you want to do it, you can follow the instructions in [this post](https://timonweb.com/posts/running-expressjs-server-over-https/).

 Next, we can remove the`pattern` attribute and its regular expression from our form: we won't need it anymore!